On the role of joint probability distributions of incompatible observables in Bell and Kochen-Specker Theorems: Introduction

 \section{Introduction}

-It is well known that quantum mechanics does not allow to predict the result of individual measurements but only the probabilities associated to each of the possible results.
-The origin of this randomness has been be subject to much debate since the early days of the quantum theory.
-Whereas no completely satisfactory solution to this dilemma is currently accepted, there are some results which assert that a theory explaining the statistical nature of the quantum mechanics should present some ``weird'' properties.
-For example, because of the violations of Bell's inequalities \cite{Bell}, it is commonly argued that it not possible to find a theory ``completing'' the quantum mechanics keeping the causal structure of the Einstein's relativity (nonlocality).
-Another result originally due to Kocher and Specker (KS) \cite{KS} claims that in such a more fundamental theory the value of some observable cannot depend only on the state of the system, but also on the particular apparatus used to measure it (contextuality).
-More explicitly, this kind of arguments rely on the following hypotheses:
+It is common knowledge that quantum mechanics does not allow to predict the result of individual measurements but only the probabilities associated to each of the possible results.
+The origin of this randomness has been subject to much debate since the early days of the quantum theory \cite{EPR}.
+While there is as yet no definitive resolution, there are some strong results which shows that if a more fundamental theory explaining the statistical nature of the quantum physics exists, some well motivated physical principles must be contravened.
+For example, because of the violations of Bell inequalities \cite{Bell}, it is argued that it not possible to find a theory ``completing'' quantum mechanics keeping the causal structure of the Einstein's relativity (nonlocality).
+Another result originally due to Kocher and Specker (KS) \cite{KS} claims that in such a more fundamental theory the value of some observable cannot depend only on the state of the system, but also on the particular experimental setting used to measure it (contextuality).
+For convenience, we will often refer to tests of Bell and/or of Kochen-Specker theorems as Bell-KS tests.